 NYCC Policy Change Regarding the Issuing of Performance Licences

-NYCC Policy regarding the issuing of Performance Licences has recently been under review and an enhanced scheme, part of which allows us to turn around Performance Licence applications which reach us with between 3 and 9 working days notice, has been agreed with immediate effect.
+NYCC Policy regarding the issuing of Performance Licences has recently been under review and an enhanced scheme, part of which allows us to turn around Performance Licence applications which reach us with 10+ working days notice will continue to be processed free of charge.

 To implement the scheme there will be a cost to the applicant or company of £40 per licence to enable us to increase our capacity to achieve this.
 The application form must be received fully complete, with required documents included and a commitment to payment agreed.
 Applications that reach us with 10 days notice will continue to be processed free of charge.